SimeonAllmendinger/collafuse_imagen/README.md

 ### Running the Model

-To start collaborative training, use the following command, replacing `<data_dir>` with the path to your data directory:
+Prior to start collaborative training, adjust the `results_folder` in `./configs/config_diffusion_trainer`.
+Now, you can use the following command, replacing `<data_dir>` with the path to your data directory:

 ```bash
 .venv/bin/python3 ./src/components/main.py --path_tmp_dir <data_dir>